apache/fluo-website/docs/fluo-recipes/1.1.0-incubating/transient.md

 than actual data if nothing is done.
 If nothing is done, then processing transient data will get increasingly slower over time.

-These deleted markers can be cleaned up by forcing Accumulo to compact the Fluo table, which will run Fluos garbage collection iterator.
+These delete markers can be cleaned up by forcing Accumulo to compact the Fluo table, which will run Fluos garbage collection iterator.
 However, compacting the entire table to clean up these ranges within a table is overkill.
 Alternatively,  Accumulo supports compacting ranges of a table.
 So